Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Development log.
 You actually built something.
 Next phase, next date. these things were not identifed so had to cover this thing. have dates and milestones.
 Have it as developemnt log. by date

-After researching extensively into Websockets, it was found there are two types of Websockets, secure and insecure.
+Resuming research into Websockets, I found there are two types of Websockets, secure and insecure.
 Secure Websockets use the `wss://` protocol and insecure Websockets use the `ws://` protocol.
-The WebViewer add in for PowerPoint only supports secure Websockets, this is due to the fact that WebViewer only supports the HTTPS protocol.
+The Web Viewer add in for PowerPoint only supports secure Websockets, this is due to the fact that Web Viewer only supports the HTTPS protocol.
 This was the reason why the Websocket connection was not being established.
 The adapted code for the Websocket connection can be seen below.

+RestAPI Server Side:

 ```python
 # Websocket Route ----------------------------------------